SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-playbooks.md

 ### Add an action node to a playbook

 An action node in a playbook runs an operation.
-String actions together in the playbook to perform a workflow.
+You can string actions together in the playbook to perform a workflow.

 :::tip
 For examples of adding actions to playbooks, see the [Cloud SIEM automation examples](/docs/cse/automation/cloud-siem-automation-examples/).